HatAndBread/toire/README.md

 # Tokyo Toilet Accessibility Map

-This is the source code for the website / PWA Tokyo Toilet Accessibility Map.
+This is the source code for the website / PWA <a href="https://tokyo-toilet-map.herokuapp.com/">Tokyo Toilet Accessibility Map</a>.

 Tokyo Toilet Accessibility Map helps allows users locate wheel chair / baby accessible public restrooms in Tokyo and leave reviews of said restrooms.
 Data was scraped from the Tokyo Metropolitan government's <a href="https://portal.data.metro.tokyo.lg.jp/">Open Data Catalog Site</a>.